-Reduces Cholesterol Levels In The Blood
+May Reduc Cholesterol Levels In The Blood

 There is a running theory that puer tea benefits weight loss.
 So, most people who aim at shedding pounds often add this tea to their diet plan.
 But is this the case?
 Well, to answer this, let us evaluate one study.

-In 2016, researchers conducted a study to evaluate the effects of drinking puer tea extract daily on body weight, body fat composition, and lipid profile (3).
+In 2016, researchers conducted a study to evaluate the effects of taking puer tea extract daily on body weight, body fat composition, and lipid profile (3).
 So, the researchers gathered 59 overweight or mildly obese non-Asian participants who were not on any dietary restrictions (3).